Welcome to the Jewish Emergent Network

 Rabbi Nate DeGroot

 Rabbi Nate DeGroot (IKAR), ordained in 2016 at the Rabbinical School of Hebrew College in Boston, brings a love of community, a curiosity of form and structure, a devotion to justice-healing work, a propensity for celebration, and a passion for connecting with the sacred to all that he does.
 With a B.A. in Human and Organizational Development from Vanderbilt University, he has extensive experience in experiential education, community building, and organizational consulting to bolster his formal rabbinic learning.
 He was the founder of Mikdash, a grassroots cooperative Jewish community in Portland, Oregon that empowered folks to share their gifts and creatively integrate meaningful Judaism into the fabric of their lives.
 Rabbi DeGroot also holds a Master’s in Jewish Education from Hebrew College, and has filled leadership roles at a range of innovative Jewish organizations over the years, including AJWS, Encounter, T'ruah, Amir, and AJSS.
-He couldn't be more excited to join the IKAR team as part of the Jewish Emergent Network.
+He met his wife Becca at a staff meeting at IKAR.

 Rabbi Lauren Henderson